 Let’s quickly break those differences down.

 ESG, at its core, is a corporate governance and investment framework.
 What this means in practice is companies that adopt ESG principles consider, measure, report (and, hopefully, work to improve) the environmental, social, and governance aspects of their business alongside its financial considerations (profit, expenses, growth, accounting).
 Likewise, ESG investors consider a company’s environmental, social and governance attributes alongside their financial attributes when deciding whether or not (and how) to invest in them.

 When you think ESG, think capital, operations, risk, reputation, and reporting (or “CORRR” if you like acronyms), which includes several things that go beyond environmental sustainability.
 This includes:

 Environmental activities, attributes, and disclosures, including greenhouse gas emissions, carbon accounting, waste management, and other environmental impacts.
 This ESG category essentially encompasses our definition of corporate sustainability — balancing the environment, equity, and economy across products, packaging, facilities, energy usage, people, and waste in a way that doesn’t contribute to global warming, climate change, and biodiversity loss — through an investment and corporate decision-making lens.

-Social compliance activities, attributes, and disclosures: our human rights, labor standards, workplace health and safety, employee diversity and inclusion, and other social and community impacts.
+Social compliance activities, attributes, and disclosures: human rights, labor standards, workplace health and safety, employee diversity and inclusion, and other social and community impacts.